franciscop/server/README.md

 ## Use cases

-The package `server` is great for some situations.
-Let's see which ones:
+The package `server` is great for many situations.
+Let's see some of them:

 ### Small to medium projects

 Everything works out of the box, you get great support for most features and you can easily tap into Express' middleware ecosystem.
 What's not to love?

-Some of the included features: body and file parsers, cookies, sessions, websockets (not yet), Redis, gzip, favicon, csrf, SSL, etc. They just work so you will save a headache or two and can focus on your actual project.
+Some of the included features: body and file parsers, cookies, sessions, websockets, Redis, gzip, favicon, csrf, SSL, etc. They just work so you will save a headache or two and can focus on your actual project.